Deputy - Detention and Corrections

 - Entry Level:

-Must have three (3) or more years Certified Detention experience to receive the following:
+With three (3) or more years Certified Detention experience, eligible to receive:

 The Pinellas County Sheriff’s Office strives to provide our employees with the best benefits possible.
 Some of the benefits are Annual Leave (120 hours), Health Insurance, Wellness Incentives, and Education Assistance Program.